grinnell-cs/csc151-dh/_eboards/eboard36-2.md

 What did you take from the trees lab?

 * "I now know how to build and traverse trees using a binary tree library."
+    * Trees have both left and right subtrees.
+* Trees can be used to organize hierarchies.
+* To build a larger tree, you need lots of empty trees (not just the one null that you have at the end of a list)
+    * `leaf` is your friend.
+* In processing trees, we may need to recurse on both the right and the left subtree.
+* Trees require mental modeling and/or it helps to draw pictures.
+* Reinforce data abstraction: If you focus on the procedures, and not the representation, it's easy to switch representations.
+(Perhaps we prefer one over another in different situations.)
+    * It should not matter whether we are using lists and triangles or structs or vectors or hash tables or ...

 Questions
 ---------